Well.ca

 Well.ca is a Canadian e-commerce retailer based in Guelph, Ontario that specializes in health, beauty, baby, home, and green and natural products.
-The company was founded in 2008 by Ali Asaria.
+It was founded in 2008 by Ali Asaria.

-In December 2017, pharmaceutical company McKesson Canada acquired Well.ca.

 History

 In 2008, Well.ca was created after founder Ali Asaria decided to try online selling of products from his father's pharmacy.
-The company now has over 100 employees in offices in Guelph and Toronto and sells over 40,000 different products online.
+The company now has over 250 employees in offices in Guelph and Toronto and sells over 40,000 different products online.

 In 2013, Rebecca McKillican became Well.ca's new CEO after founder and previous CEO Ali Asaria stepped down from his role to focus on a new venture.
+In December 2017, pharmaceutical company McKesson Canada acquired Well.ca.

+On September 5, 2024, it was announced that private equity firm Birch Hill Equity Partners (BHEP) had reached a deal to acquire Well.ca, although McKesson would continue to be its wholesale distribution supplier.
+The transaction with BHEP was completed three months later.

+Erin Young, Chief Merchant, and Marketing Officer also announced that she will be leaving McKesson Canada to pursue other opportunities in the consumer industry.
+Nicole Flynn, General Manager of Well.ca, will continue to lead the business.

 Products and services

 In 2015, Well.ca opened its first brick-and-mortar shop, located at the Shops at Don Mills, with the initial intention of remaining open for four months.
 Online sales information would be used to determine the selection of products for the store.

+In addition to a warehouse in Guelph's south end, Well.ca opened its second distribution centre in Calgary, Alberta in August, 2023.